Subscription box shipping basics

 - Are the products sensitive to temperature?
 What is the best way to protect them?

-- Is my box half-empty or half-full – should I consider the products of different sizes and shapes, so they could fit nicely?
+- Is my subscription box half-empty or half-full – should I consider the products of different sizes and shapes, so they could fit nicely?
 Think about the unused space here.

-- How heavy are my products?
-Can the box endure pressure?
+- Can the box endure pressure?

-Spontaneously, we slowly dove into the topic of safety.
+Now, we’re diving into the topic of safety.
 It’s needless to point out the importance of keeping your subscription boxes and all the products inside safe and sound during the shipping process!

 Luckily, there is a lot you can do in order to prevent unnecessary issues and headaches: